ablanco1950/LicenSePlate_Yolov8_FilterSVM_PaddleOCR/README.md

 Project that uses Yolov8 as license plate detector, followed by a filter whose code is obtained by applying a filter code to each of the filters considered in the reference project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR, with which you can recognize that board by paddleOCR and setting an SVM prediction

+Download all the files of the project to a folder, unzip the zip files.

 All the modules necessary for its execution can be installed, if the programs give a module not found error, by means of a simple pip.

 The most important: